-9.3 Circuits and Maintenance Facilities
+8.3 Circuits and Maintenance Facilities

-The incoming circuit (from the battery controller) shall be terminated on a double pole switch-disconnector to BS EN 60947-3.
+The incoming circuit shall be terminated on a double pole switch-disconnector to BS EN 60947-3.
 The switch-disconnector shall be suitable for use on DC circuits and shall have the following characteristics:

-- A rated insulation voltage of not less than 600V{dc} - A rated impulse withstand voltage of not less than 6kV - A rated operational current of not less than 50Adc at 300V{dc} - A rated short-time withstand current of not less than 600A for 1 second - A Utilisation Category of not less than DC-21B
+- A rated insulation voltage of not less than 600V{dc} - A rated impulse withstand voltage of not less than 6kV - A rated operational current of not less than 50Adc at $300V{dc}$ - A rated short-time withstand current of not less than 600A for 1 second - A Utilisation Category of not less than DC-21B

-An Anderson Type 175A connecter shall be provided on the outgoing side of the isolation switch to enable a temporary battery and charger to be connected.
+An Anderson Type 175A connecter shall be provided on the outgoing side of the isolation switch to enable a temporary battery and/or charger to be connected.

-Each outgoing distribution circuit shall comprise two black fuse carriers and bases which shall have a current rating of 63A or 100A as per the schedule and be suitable for use with fuse links to BS88-2, reference A. Fuse carriers shall be equipped with a fuse link with a rating as per the schedule.
+Each outgoing distribution circuit shall comprise two black fuse carriers and bases which shall have a current rating of 32A and be suitable for use with fuse links to BS 88-2, reference A. Fuse carriers shall be equipped with a fuse link with a 32A rating.
+8.4 Enclosure

-The distribution board shall be contained within a wall mounted enclosure which is physically separate from the cubicles associated with the battery, battery charger & battery controller.
+The distribution board shall be contained within a wall mounted enclosure which is physically separate from the cubicles associated with the battery & charger.

-The enclosure will be mounted immediately adjacent to the battery, battery charger & battery controller and the individual items of equipment will be interconnected by short lengths of cable.
+The enclosure will be mounted immediately adjacent to the battery & charger and will be interconnected with it by short lengths of cable.

-The rationale behind this approach is that it facilitates the preservation of substation dc auxiliary supplies during the replacement of either the battery, battery charger or battery controller, which have a much shorter design life than that of the distribution board.
+The rationale behind this approach is that it facilitates the preservation of substation dc auxiliary supplies during the replacement of the battery, charger or associated cubicle, which have a much shorter design life than that of the distribution board.